The Wallace Collection Ticket Portal

 Events

-Watch Online: This talk will also be broadcast live from the museum.
-Book a free ticket online to receive a Zoom link.
+Watch online: Book a free ticket online to receive a Zoom link.
 Ticketholders will also receive a link to view a recording of the talk, which will be available for two weeks only.

 Book now